csvpath/csvpath/docs/functions.md

 There are dozens of functions listed below.
 More functions can be easily created.

 Functions can contain:
-- terms
+- Terms
-- variables
+- Variables
-- headers
+- Headers
-- equality tests
+- Equality tests
-- variable assignment
+- Variable assignment
-- other functions
+- Other functions

 Some functions take a specific or unlimited number of types as arguments.